tapiadot/sushi-landing-page/README.md

 ## About

-Welcome to **Great Sushi**, a fictional restaurant and delievery service that focus on giving the best sushi ever made!
+Welcome to **Great Sushi**, a fictional restaurant and delivery service that focus on giving the best sushi ever made!
 I've made this with The Odin's Project's template and customized it a bit, sushi theme included.
 It's still not responsive to mobile devices but that'll be worked around later.

-You can watch it live [here](https://doggelou.github.io/sushi-landing-page/)
+You can watch it live [here](https://tapilew.github.io/sushi-landing-page/)

 ## Image credit